EndlessPancake/fluentbit2influxdb/README.md

 ```

 # My Problem
-Q. When nginx has nothing to output to logs (no requests), fluent-bit "Stream Processing" do nothing(counting).
+Q. When nginx has nothing to output to logs (no requests), fluent-bit "Stream Processing" do nothing(no count).
    In this case, I wanted to save "0" to influxdb by fluent-bit.
 What should I do in such a case?